-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 Do not forget about the water lines to the ice maker, the clothes washer, and the exterior faucet or showerhead if your coach is so equipped.
 It’s recommended that you disconnect those hoses and drain all residual water.
 The same thing goes for the toilet, the shower hose and the water purifier, if one is installed.

 I’ve always recommended using a blowout plug connected to the city water inlet to assist in ridding the entire RV of water in all the lines (such plugs are not recommended for use on an Aqua-Hot system).
-You can purchase one of these at any well-stocked RV accessory stores or online.
+You can purchase one of these at any well-stocked RV accessory store or online.
 Just be sure to use clean compressed air!

 You can choose to simply leave the fresh water plumbing lines and all fixtures void of liquid (“dry method”), or employ what the RV industry calls the “wet method.”
 I recommend using the wet method if sustained below-freezing temperatures are expected.
 This involves the use of RV antifreeze and does not require the absolute removal of all existing water.
 But I must emphasize that you should use RV antifreeze approved for fresh water applications.
 Every season I receive a cache of emails from dismayed RVers who inadvertently used automotive antifreeze solution.